dibaotian/qdma_dpdk_python_wrapper/README.md

 Alveo card U50

 Python 2.7

-##2 Getting Started
+## 2 Getting Started

-1 Set up the Hardware, Program the QDMA MCS to card (you may need JTAG, please power cycle server after program)
+1) Set up the Hardware, Program the QDMA MCS to card (you may need JTAG, please power cycle server after program)

-using the #> lspci -vd 10ee: check  you will find the qdma device as following if the QDMA is programed succeed
+using the #> lspci -vd 10ee: check,  you will find the qdma device as following if the QDMA is programed succeed

     xx:xx.0 Memory controller: Xilinx Corporation Device 913f